 - Cirilla Fiona Elen Riannon and Geralt of Rivia adds the story's two main protagonists to the game and they are just as broken as expected.
 Boosting 15 power each and an immunity to other card effects thanks to their Hero status they can single-handily change the flow of a round and force an opponent to break out their best cards to counter them.
 Nether has any special powers, but with raw strength and reliability they can make any deck stronger regardless of strategy or tactics.
 One is a juggernaut, two is typically a game over for whatever poor sod faces them.

 - The Decoy card can be a bit tricky to time right, but has unparalleled effectiveness in the hands of a master.
 It's effect is simple but powerful, returning a card on the player's field to their hand.
 Normally, this is merely used to trick an opponent into dropping their best cards before reclaiming a powerful unit, but it has more versatile uses as well.
-Because it captures any card on the players side of the field it can be used to snatch up enemy spies to use against the opponent or reuse extremely powerful unit abilities such as Medic to return multiple units into play.
-This one single card can set up some pretty insane combos in skillful hands and completely break the game when played at the right moment.
+Because it captures any card on the players side of the field it can be used to snatch up enemy spies to use against the opponent, and to repeatedly reuse extremely powerful unit drop abilities such as Medic to return multiple units into play (and then get another trigger of THOSE card's abilities), or Scorch units such as Villetretenmerth to repeatedly wipe enemy threats.
+This one single card can set up chains to trigger multiple other cards and generate some pretty insane combos in skillful hands and completely break the game when played at the right moment.

 - Spy Spam, full stop.
 Gwent is a game of limited resources and careful planning so what better way to break it than through sheer brute force tactics and resource denial?
 Spies are supposedly balanced by trading one strong card to the opponent in exchange for drawing two fresh ones, only theres a massive power discrepancy between the Spies power and the usefulness of their effect.
 Trading one card for two is already a pretty good deal on its own but with multiple Spies the ability becomes completely broken beyond all repair.
 Because players must play a card each turn or pass it becomes easy to force an opponent to throw away half their hand while the player increases theirs with each Spy played.
 The end result?
 By round two one player has over a dozen cards in hand while their opponent is lucky to have half that.
 Needless to say, a Curbstomp Battle usually follows right after.